Goals

 • Report on progress towards our sustainability goals

-• Discuss regenerative practices taking root across our orchards
+• Discuss regenerative and sustainability practices taking root across our orchards

 Educate Growers